The Challenges Faced By Mobile Marketers

 The hypercompetitive market of the mobile marketing world makes it difficult to cope and makes the cost per install (CPI) higher.
 The industry is flooded with apps with over a million being offered through Google Play and Apple’s App Store.
 This is not surprising when you consider that stores like these receive over one thousand submissions of new possible apps every day.

 From these numbers, analysis has found that the most competitive app category is games.
 The number of active games that users can download is nearly 400,000.
-The second most competitive category is business though it only has about half the number of active apps that games has.
+The second most competitive category is business though it only has about half the number of active apps that games have.

 The number of apps is only increasing and so is the cost per install.
 This number is growing along with the number of downloads available.
 Discovering an app organically is something very rare.
 This is why developers need to use paid installs, which are achieved via marketing.
 This highlights the rising costs as they are connected to the growing demand.